 Check Those Exhaust Ports

 Your indoor appliances have several exhaust ports.
 The kitchen, for example, has exhaust ports for the stove and microwave.
 In fact, your Milwaukee microwave repair professional may have pointed out these areas during previous appointments.
 Venture outside and clear away any obstructions to these exhaust ports.
 The kitchen and laundry room have these vents so circle around your property for a thorough evaluation.
 Ice and snow can quickly block these critical air pathways.

 You may diligently remove the lint from your dryer, but some residual particles can still filter through and into the appliance.
 Using a long, vacuum extension, suck out all of these trapped particles that are just underneath the dryer filter.
 Don’t force the extension into the dryer either.
 Simply allow it to move around the interior walls so that you don’t damage any parts.

 Open the lid on your laundry washer, and locate the filter.
 In some models, the filter is along the edge or within the center agitator.
 Many people don’t realize that the washer has a filter, and it can become very dirty over time.
 By cleaning it out, you’ll notice less lint and hair sticking to your clean clothes.
 This cleaning process also reduces the amount of particles entering your plumbing that can clog it over time too.

 From hiring a Milwaukee microwave repair professional to DIY projects, maintaining your appliances should be a top priority year-round.
 Take some time out during every season to clean and inspect your major appliances.
+Don’t wait until summer to get it fixed either.
 Fixing just one, small issue can save you a lot of money in the long run.